 DR. REGINALD W. BIBBY holds the Board of Governors Research Chair in the Department of Sociology at the University of Lethbridge.
 His third and most recent five-year term extends through 2016.
 Born and raised in Edmonton, he received a Ph.D. from Washington State University, an M.A. from the University of Calgary, a B.D. from Southern Seminary in Louisville, and a B.A. from the University of Alberta.
 In 2006, in recognition of his outstanding contribution to the nation, the Governor General appointed him an Officer of the Order of Canada.
 He also is a 2012 recipient of the Diamond Jubilee Medal.

 Over the past four decades, Reginald Bibby has been monitoring social trends in Canada through a series of well known national surveys of adults and teenagers, in the process gathering pioneering and historic data on religion and youth.
 He has presented his findings in North America, Europe, Australia, and Japan, lecturing at universities including British Columbia, Alberta, Manitoba, McMaster, Queen's, Toronto, Acadia, Oxford, Notre Dame, and Harvard.
-He is the author of fourteen books and some eighty journal articles.
+He is the author of fourteen books, numerous monographs, and some one hundred journal and magazine articles.
 To date, more than 150,000 copies of his books have been sold.